wp-plugins/formidable/readme.txt

 * PRO: Make custom display pagination unique to allow multiple paginated displays on a single page
 * PRO: Remove WPML-related translating options, and move to the add-on
 * PRO: Added [entry_count] for use in custom displays
+* PRO: Allow a blank option for multiselect data from entries fields when set to autocomplete

 = 1.07.01 =
 * Added for attribute to labels for newly created fields